MrShiroYamamoto/RPI-timelapse/README.md

 <a name="howto">how use the script</a>

-this script has five item you can edit they are:-
+this script has seven item you can edit they are:-

 1. you can change the line DIR=/home/pi/timelapse to whereever you want to put the images.
 2.  to change the number of images taken just edit ```